Surviving Jeffrey Epstein Directors on How Ghislaine Maxwell's Arrest Changed Their Doc's Ending | TV Guide

 Following the impact of the docuseries Surviving R. Kelly, which helped lead to the arrest of singer R. Kelly on charges of aggravated criminal sexual abuse after years of inaction from authorities (Kelly denies the charges), Lifetime is turning its focus to uplifting the survivors of another high-profile predator: Jeffrey Epstein, the disgraced financier, friend to powerful world leaders, and convicted sex criminal who was facing further federal charges of trafficking teenage girls and young women all over the world when he died last summer in a death that was ruled a suicide.
 Surviving Jeffrey Epstein is a two-night, four-hour limited series telling the stories of eight survivors, with insights from people close to Epstein, airing Aug.
 9-10, the first anniversary of Epstein's death.

-The docuseries' executive producer Bob Friedman and directors Annie Sundberg and Ricki Stern, Epstein survivors Kiki Doe and Rachel Benavidez, survivor attorney Brittany Henderson, and trauma psychologist Janice Stevenson assembled for a digital panel at the Television Critics Association summer press tour to talk about how Surviving Jeffrey Epstein is different from other Epstein documentaries, like the recent Netflix docuseries Jeffrey Epstein: Filthy Rich, and how the recent arrest of Ghislaine Maxwell, Epstein's alleged co-conspirator who is facing federal trafficking and enticement of minors charges, changed the documentary.
+The docuseries' executive producer Bob Friedman and directors Annie Sundberg and Ricki Stern, Epstein survivors Kiki Doe and Rachel Benavidez, survivor attorney Brittany Henderson, and trauma psychologist Janice Stevenson assembled for a digital panel Monday to talk about how Surviving Jeffrey Epstein is different from other Epstein documentaries, like the recent Netflix docuseries Jeffrey Epstein: Filthy Rich, and how the recent arrest of Ghislaine Maxwell, Epstein's alleged co-conspirator who is facing federal trafficking and enticement of minors charges, changed the documentary.

 Director Ricki Stern said that Surviving Jeffrey Epstein is different from more news-oriented Epstein reports because it focuses on the women who suffered and gives them an in-depth platform to tell their story in their own words.
 "There's so much strength in these women's stories, in their history," Stern said.
 "To understand where they've come from and where they are today is so powerful, and that was something that we wanted to make sure that this series portrayed, and Lifetime is of course the perfect place for this series because they really value and they spotlight women's voices."